 Application

 o.82.
-1. Team World Cup competitions take place at the three weapons, both male and female.
+1. Junior and Senior Team World Cup competitions take place at the three weapons, both male and female.

 Principles

-2. a) The Team World Cup tournament is composed of a maximum of six integral competitions (through to the first place) spread, if possible, across all continents.
+2. a) The Senior Team World Cup tournament is composed of a maximum of five integral competitions (through to the first place) spread, if possible, across all continents.
 Points will be allocated at the end of each competition.

+The Junior Team World Cup tournament is composed of four integral competitions and points will be awarded at the end of each competition.

 b) The teams are made up of three fencers, with or without a substitute.